Predicting the Mpemba Effect Using Machine Learning: Machine Learning Methods

 For the decision tree, the classification of data is divided into two classes: for each set of initial conditions, the system can either undergo the IMME or not.
 We use a data set with in the format of:

 The decision tree is trained using the CART (Classification And Regression Tree) algorithm~\cite{breiman:book84}.
-This algorithm uses a flow chart-style tree to classify the input and predict output.
-Because this method minimizes a loss function different from the other methods we use, we do not record any loss function.
+Just like all ML methods, this method minimizes a loss function.
+However, the loss function for this method is different than the loss function of the other methods used.
+Therefore, we can compare the accuracy of this method to the accuracy of other methods but cannot compare the loss function of this method to the other methods employed.